US Catanzaro 1929: Catanzaro Calcio 2011 / U.S. Catanzaro 1929 (2011–present)

 On 30 June 2011 the company Catanzaro Calcio 2011 acquired permanently the company branch of the bankrupt F.C.
 Catanzaro, following the cancellation of the previous club's registration because of financial troubles.

 On 6 August 2011, the company purchased the historical brand and logo of U.S. Catanzaro.

 In the 2011–12 season, Catanzaro obtained a respectable second place in the Lega Pro Seconda Divisione and was promoted to Lega Pro Prima Divisione after playoffs.
 The following two seasons saw Catanzaro ending in tenth and fourth place respectively, and also a participation in the promotion play-offs (then lost to Benevento) in the latter case.

 Finally in 2018, the club officially transitioned to the name Unione Sportiva Catanzaro 1929, after years of using the historical logo.
 The logo was also updated with the year '1929' added to highlight this change.
 The club would make promotion play-offs for three consecutive years, after finishing 3rd, 7th and 2nd but ultimately remain in Serie C.

 In the 2021–22 season, Catanzaro again performed strongly in the league and also in the Coppa Italia Serie C. The start of the season began slowly with a number of draws interspersed with some wins.
 Ultimately, by 29 November 2021 Calabro was fired following a 1–1 draw with Monterosi and was replaced by Vivarini.
 The team had an immediate response with two wins and drew 1–1 away to Padova in the Coppa Italia Serie C semi-final.
-On the return leg at home, Catanzaro lost 0–1 and Padova went on to became eventual winners of the cup.
+On the return leg at home, Catanzaro lost 0–1 and Padova went on to become eventual winners of the cup.
 Catanzaro continued to pick up points and finished the season strongly in second for a consecutive season, gaining direct entry into the quarter-final promotion playoffs.
 There they defeated Monopoli 3–1 on aggregate to once again find themselves matched up again Padova in the semi-finals.
 Unfortunately, they were unable to progress through to final as they lost 2–1 on aggregate.

+In the 2022–23, Catanzaro return to Serie B for next season after defeat Gelbison 0-2 on Matchweek 33 and Champions of Serie C Group A.